AP US Government Unit 2 Practice Test: Branches of Government

 A

-A plural executive would be too powerful.
+A plural executive would be too powerful

 B

-The jarring of political parties in the executive branch would obstruct justice.
+The jarring of political parties in the executive branch would obstruct justice

 C

-A plural executive would be embarrassing when compared to other countries.
+A plural executive would be embarrassing when compared to other countries

 D

-A single executive is more capable of taking decisive action than a plural executive.
+A single executive is more capable of taking decisive action than a plural executive

 The correct answer is (D).
-Hamilton’s main argument is stated in the fifth sentence and then rephrased in eighth and the final sentence.
+Hamilton’s main argument is stated in the fifth sentence and then rephrased in the eighth and the final sentence.
 He states in several places that a plural executive would be weak, so answer (A) may be eliminated.
 The “jarring of parties” is in the legislative branch, so answer (B) is wrong.
 The word “embarrass” means “complicate” in this context, so answer (C) is incorrect.

 Upon the principles of a free government, inconveniences from the source just mentioned must necessarily be submitted to in the formation of the legislature; but it is unnecessary, and therefore unwise, to introduce them into the constitution of the Executive.
 It is here too that they may be most pernicious.
 In the legislature, promptitude of decision is oftener an evil than a benefit.
 The differences of opinion, and the jarrings of parties in that department of the government, though they may sometimes obstruct salutary plans, yet often promote deliberation and circumspection, and serve to check excesses in the majority.
 When a resolution too is once taken, the opposition must be at an end.
 That resolution is a law, and resistance to it punishable.
 But no favorable circumstances palliate or atone for the disadvantages of dissension in the executive department.
 Here, they are pure and unmixed.
 There is no point at which they cease to operate.
 They serve to embarrass and weaken the execution of the plan or measure to which they relate, from the first step to the final conclusion of it.
 They constantly counteract those qualities in the Executive which are the most necessary ingredients in its composition, vigor and expedition, and this without any counterbalancing good.
 In the conduct of war, in which the energy of the Executive is the bulwark of the national security, every thing would be to be apprehended from its plurality.